wshafer/psr11-flysystem/README.md

 _Note: While "The League" provides a native cache client, Stash itself already implements a PSR 6 interface.
 It is recommended to use that instead._

+### Upgrades

+#### Version 1 to Version 2
+When upgrading from version 1 to version 2, there shouldn't be any changes needed.
+Please note that using the FlySystemManager directly is no longer recommended.
+Named services should be used instead.
+See above for more info.

+##### Changes
+* A "default" filesystem entry is added automatically to the config.
+This default file system requires you to either specify a configured adaptor for the filesystem OR there must be a default adaptor configured in order to use it.
+Most Version 1 users should not have an issue with this change and the factories should still function normally.

+* The default cache can now be overwritten and reconfigured.
+Previously a "memory" cache was always used when the file system didn't state the cache to use.